julzaza/wildwitchherbs/_posts/2026-08-07-4-stages-fertility-cycle-european-tradition.md

 layout: single
 title: "The 4 Stages of the Fertility Cycle in European Folk Tradition"

-excerpt: "Explore the four traditional stages of fertility preparation found in European folk beliefs — from cleansing and renewal to blessing, nurturing, and sacred intention."
+excerpt: "Explore the four traditional stages of fertility preparation found in European folk beliefs: from cleansing and renewal to blessing, nurturing, and sacred intention."

 description: "Discover how European folk traditions viewed fertility as a gradual cycle of preparation, nourishment, ritual, and connection with nature.
 Learn about seasonal fertility customs, traditional herbs, womb symbolism, and ancestral practices."